How many people consume bottled water globally?

 About 6 billion pounds of plastic bottles get thrown away every year, and only about 30% of them are recycled, according to IBISWorld analyst Nate Gelman.
 Of that 30%, just one-fifth is processed to create fresh plastic bottles for use in food and beverage.

 According to recyclingbin.com: “95% of plastic bottles in the U.S. end up in a landfill or incinerator.
 That averages to around 60 million plastic bottles ending up in landfills and incinerators every day”.

 But if everyone recycles bottled water consumption would be ok?

 Plastic waste is only part of the problem.
 For every gallon of water produced the filtering and production process consumes an additional 2 gallons.

 In addition to this oil is used for the production and the production process plus the transportation of water around the world produces a huge amount of CO2.
 The only solution is to reduce the consumption of bottled water.

 Conclusion about global water consumption

-In summary the current current bottled water consumption is unsustainable in the short and long term.
-Consumers, bottled water brands and governments need to take action now.
+In summary, the current bottled water consumption is unsustainable in the short and long term.
+Consumers, bottled water brands, and governments need to take action now.